 to “enrich” the Hermetic legacy with texts straight from their own

 imaginations.
-Knowing that one must bypass these deceptions, the core of our
+Therefore, knowing one must bypass these deceptions, the core of

-exegesis must therefore focus on the texts of the Oriental tradition,
+our exegesis must focus on texts from the Oriental tradition that were

-translated into Greek presumably since the conquests of Alexander the Great in
+translated into Greek, presumably following the conquests of Alexander the

 When the Macedonian seized Egypt and